ujjujdp/ML-Code-from-Scratch/README.md

 ## 2. Logistic Regression

-Implemented Logistic Regression from scratch using basic python libraries.Stochastic Gradient Descent was used to update the value of parameters.
+Implemented Logistic Regression from scratch using basic python libraries.
+Stochastic Gradient Descent was used to update the value of parameters.
 Applied Logistic Regression in Sentiment Analysis DataSet(Movie Reviews) which has 1000 samples and 2 class (500 samples from each class.
 Used TF-IDF representation to convert the text data into feature vector.
 Then applied PCA to reduce the dimension to 20.

 **Result:** Achieved an accuracy of 62%.

 Plotted loss curves for different values of Batch_Size in Stochastic Gradient Descent, Learning Rate and Regularization Coefficient.

+## 3. PCA + LDA

+Implemented PCA and LDA from scratch using basic python libraries.
+DataSet used contains image of people with happy or sad emotion, the task was to classify the test images as happy or sad.
+Used PCA to reduce the dimension from 10000 to 16.
+Further used LDA to project the data points in 1-D real line on which the separation between two classes were easily visible.

+**Result:** Achieved an accuracy of 100%.